galtproject/galtproject-docs/en/Whitepaper.md

 ### Economic model
 The token model assumes a constant increase in its value due to following factors:
-- part of the protocol commission in ETH automatically goes to buy tokens in the Automated Market Maker contract which constantly increases the price;
+- part of the protocol commission in ETH automatically goes to buy GALT tokens in the Automated Market Maker contract which constantly increases the price;
 - part of the protocol commission is distrubuted as a reward for staking GALT tokens on Arbitrators.
 This makes the GALT token a source of income and stimulates demand for it;
 - in order to become an Oracle, you need to place a deposit in GALT tokens.
 The world has millions of land and real estate that can be tokenized.
 All of them will require thousands of Cadastral engineers, Notaries and Custodians which will increase the demand for GALT and its price.